 The American Rescue Plan Elementary and Secondary Schools Emergency Relief III (ESSER III-ARP) grant includes a Maintenance of Equity (MOEquity) provision that state education agencies (SEAs) and local education agencies (LEAs) must report on for fiscal years 2022 (FY22) and 2023 (FY23).

 As a unitary system, Hawaii is exempt from the SEA provisions of the MOEquity requirements.
-Additionally, because the Hawaii State Department of Education has not implemented an aggregate reduction in combined State and local per-pupil funding for FY22 it is also exempt from the LEA MOEquity requirements for FY22.
+Additionally, because the Hawaii State Department of Education has not implemented an aggregate reduction in combined State and local per-pupil funding for FY22 or FY23 it is also exempt from the LEA MOEquity requirements for FY22 and FY23.

 Monthly Expenditure Reports